Accountability

 • Post-excision clearance specimens: 21

-Clearance specimens were analysed separately and excluded from diagnostic performance metrics.
+Post-excision clearance specimens were analysed separately and excluded from diagnostic performance metrics.

 Classification methodology